apache/apisix/docs/en/latest/plugins/public-api.md

 HTTP/1.1 401 UNAUTHORIZED
 ```

 It will still respond to a text JWT.
 If we don't add `apikey` to the request header, it will respond with a 401 block request.
+In this way, we have implemented a plugin approach to protect the public API.